The Couesnon canalised at the start of Saint-Georges-de-Gréhaigne

 Public toilets are available at the bridge (5).

-The car park is not very large, with only 6 to 7 spaces.
+The car park is quite small, with 6 to 7 spaces.
 Another option, if necessary, is to park along the D90 just before the Moidrey farm.

 Remember to close the gates at Anse du Moidrey.